CESNET/exafs/docs/INSTALL.md

 # ExaFS tool
 ## Production install and config notes

-Example of full instalation and deployment in production enviroment.
+Example of ExaFS instalation and deployment in production enviroment.
 Includes: shibboleth auth, mariadb, uwsgi, supervisord

+## Prerequisites

+ExaFS is using shibboleth auth and therefore we suggest to use Apache web server.
+Install the Apache httpd as usual and then continue with this guide.

 ### shibboleth config: